MarkBio/In-silico-Analysis-Transposon-Sequencing/README.md

 # M.abs-library-preparation-Analysis
 abs_r_analysis.py - in-silico analysis of experimental results.
 Transposon insertion in M. abs (ATCC 19977).
 Smooth to Rough transition associated locus.
+- Work layout follows a simple process: Parse and extract sequences, trimming, nucleotides rearrangement and then mapping.
 - Documentation is presented in the py.files, explanaton & commentary are located by the layout and the function used.
   The stages of each analysis is reported with I/O and the desired results.
 The analysis is elementary, accessible, very mutable and can change based on the desired modifications and outcomes.